English

 More about Octavio

-Marrying Lisette Verkerk, a Dutch visual artist and life-loving woman who truly is his perfect fit, gave both of them another boost of inspiration so that they can’t help but constantly create new projects, always with the wellbeing of other people in mind.
+Marrying Lisette Verkerk, a Dutch visual artist and life-loving woman who truly is his perfect fit, gave both of them another boost of inspiration.
+They can’t help but constantly create new projects, always with the wellbeing of other people in mind.

-Together, they lead the Puma Ayni foundation, a home-based NGO dedicated to empowering young kids of Urubamba and surrounding villages through education (school reinforcement, languages and career orientation), as well as health aid, food supplying and housing.
-Most kids live a while away, and walk for more than an hour to get to Lisette and Octavio’s home because they enjoy the time spent there and know how much they learn and get cared for.
+Together, they lead the Puma Ayni foundation, a home-based NGO dedicated to empowering young kids of Urubamba and surrounding villages.
+They work with education (school reinforcement, languages and career orientation), health aid, food supplying and housing.
+Most kids live a while away, and walk for more than an hour to get to Lisette and Octavio’s home!
+This shows how much they enjoy the time spent there and how much they love to learn and get cared for.

 Puma Ayni (meaning reciprocal assistance between people) is also where native women (and men) can come to create beautiful textiles with the help and resources of the foundation.
 Of course, you can buy their creations with the total certainty that they are 100% organic and fair-trade.